Site Map

 If the seizure ends quickly, drive the child to an emergency room when it is over.

-Take your child to the doctor if:
+Take your child to their provider if:

-Call or see the provider if other symptoms occur before or after the seizure, such as:
+Contact their provider if other symptoms occur before or after the seizure, such as:

 Prevention